alexcrea/jacn-sdk/USAGE.md

 > [!NOTE]
 > Your onResult functions should return as fast as possible as Neuro would freeze for the time it execute \
-> afterResult callback is not contained by this.
+> afterResult callback is not constrained by this.

-By default, these two are null.
+By default, onResult and afterResult are null.

 If onResult return null, The action will be processed by listeners if any.
 If the callback is or return null and every listener returned null, then the action is considered failed.

 > [!NOTE]
-> If you are using callback and listeners
 > afterResult callback will be executed only if the result was provided by the onResult function

 ## Listeners